-It enables girls and women, who could not otherwise afford sanitary protection, to keep living their daily lives without shame.
+These sustainable menstrual products enable girls and women, who could not otherwise afford sanitary protection, to keep living their daily lives without shame.

 9. If a girl has never been sexually active, will she still be a virgin after she has used a menstrual cup?

-10. What happens if some of the dignity material is not in line with our culture?
+10. What happens if some of the Dignity material is not in line with our culture?